*View funding opportunity for SBIR/STTR grants

-**Click here for the information about the Molton Salt Reactor Technology Information List**
+*Click here for information about the Molten Salt Reactor Technology Information List

 Growing attention is being directed towards nuclear power plant economics, with the distinct likelihood of shuttering currently operating plants in the not-to-distant future.
 The Department of Energy is leading efforts to characterize and understand the causes of the economic challenges, and devise real-world solutions assuring clean and reliable energy from nuclear power is available for the American public.
 Two recent reports (linked below) prepared for the Department highlight and address these challenges.
 The first report, Summit on Improving the Economics of America's Nuclear Power Plants, represents a summary of the engaging dialog occurring at the May 19, 2016 Summit on Improving the Economics of America’s Nuclear Power Plants.
 A second report, Economic and Market Challenges Facing the U.S. Nuclear Commercial Fleet, released in September 2016 provides detailed analyses quantifying the gap between revenue from electricity production and the costs of operating and maintaining nuclear power plants.
 These reports may be useful to those interested in working to retain the clean energy source of nuclear power.